DamoM73/digital-solutions-text-2025/content/04_data/04_manipulating_data.md

 SQL is the the most popular language for working with databases despite being over 50 years old.
 It is everywhere and every major IT platform uses it.
 Why?
 Because it is powerful and effective.

-THe basic operations of SQL are:
+The basic operations of SQL are:

 - **SELECT:** performs queries on the database to extract tables of data
 - **CREATE DATABASE:** initially establishes a database